MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 ```

 > [!NOTE]
 > In this example, the `Id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql/sqlRoleDefinitions/00000000-0000-0000-0000-000000000002`.
 This example uses fictituous data and your identifier would be distinct from this example.
+However, the identifier (`00000000-0000-0000-0000-000000000002`) is unique across all role definitions in your account.

 ::: zone-end